Dmry/DockerMail/README.md

 NOTE: The (outdated) version of docker-compose in Ubuntu 18.04.3's repository seems to have a breaking bug in it.
 I've added a manual install in docker.sh.

 Scripts to automate host configuration and dependencies can be found in the 'hostsetup' folder.
 Run the shell scripts in each folder, run with `sudo bash script.sh` (be sure to verify that they won't break anythin on your system!).
 Review the contents section for the purpose of the different scripts.

+If you already own a SSL certificate, you can skip letsencrypt/letsencrypt.sh.
+Just edit the part before the colon in `- /etc/letsencrypt/live/maildomain.com/fullchain.pem:/etc/ssl/certs/postfix.pem` and its private key counterpart in docker-compose.yml to point to your own certificate.

-WARNING: Not running these may lead to a broken install and will compromise security.
+WARNING: Not running the rest may lead to a broken install and will compromise security.

 ## Setting DNS records